ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 3. On the Diagnostics and Debug Tool card, click **Install**.

 4. In the dialog box, click **Install**.
-Note that it can take a few minutes for the add-on to be installed.
+Note that it can take a few minutes for the add-on to be installed. <p class="tip">To resolve some common issues that you might encounter during the add-on deployment, see [Reviewing add-on state and statuses](/docs/containers?topic=containers-cs_troubleshoot_addons#debug_addons).</p>

 5. On the Diagnostics and Debug Tool card, click **Dashboard**.